Brian-Waddell/BookmarK-Final-/README.md

 User Story

-As a user, I want to be able to search for books by their name that will allow me to quickly find interesting groups to join
+As a user, I want to be able to quickly search for books by their name, genre, or author name

 As a user, I want to register for an account to create and manage my book club groups